A trusted leader and global destination for pediatric cancer care

 Why choose us?
 We won’t stop until every child is cured

-At Penn State Health Children’s Hospital, we take pride in providing kids with cancer access to an unmatched level of expertise and comprehensive care that can’t be found anywhere else.
+At Penn State Health Children’s Hospital, we take pride in providing kids with cancer access to an unmatched level of expertise and comprehensive care.
 Each child has their own unique story and experience, but they all share the same incredible courage and determination.
 For many, ringing the bell at the end of treatment is a powerful and hopeful moment, but it’s not the end of the journey.
 Their bravery inspires us every day to keep working toward our goal of finding a cure for every child.

-- Recognized by U.S. News & World Report as one of the best children’s hospitals in the nation for pediatric cancer care, the Children’s Hospital has been a source of comprehensive, compassionate cancer care for infants, children and adolescents for more than 25 years.
+• Recognized in multiple years by U.S. News & World Report as one of the best children’s hospitals in the nation for pediatric cancer care, the Children’s Hospital has been a source of comprehensive, compassionate cancer care for infants, children and adolescents for more than 25 years.

-- We are a member of the Children’s Oncology Group, a National Cancer Institute-funded organization dedicated to finding the best new therapies for children with cancer.
+• We are a member of the Children’s Oncology Group, a National Cancer Institute-funded organization dedicated to children with cancer.

-- Families from around the world turn to the Children’s Hospital for its unique blend of compassionate, personalized care and the most advanced cancer treatments available.
-In addition to leading-edge therapies, our expert care teams and top researchers collaborate to offer every child not just treatment, but real hope and the chance to heal.
+• Families from around the world turn to our Children’s Hospital for its unique blend of compassionate, personalized care and the most advanced cancer treatments.

 Dedicated oncology specialty teams and programs